scboucher/autobot/README.md

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    sambot>
+    autbot>

-Then you can interact with sambot by typing `sambot help`.
+Then you can interact with sambot by typing `autobot help`.

-    sambot> sambot help
+    autobot> sambot help
-    sambot animate me <query> - The same thing as `image me`, except adds [snip] sambot help - Displays all of the help commands that sambot knows about.
+    autobot animate me <query> - The same thing as `image me`, except adds [snip] autobot help - Displays all of the help commands that sambot knows about.
     ...

 ### Configuration